CarterStefan/bird_watcher/README.md

 ## UX

 Bird Watcher is an online web application and birdwatching challenege.
-It is focused on users which have an interest in bird watching, both experienced and beginners.
+It is focused on UK users which have an interest in bird watching, both experienced and beginners.
 Using Bird Watcher, users will be able to:

 - Register an account
 - See a list of all birds on the database
 - See more information about a particular bird (registered user only)
-- Report an error to the site for admin to change (registered user only
+- Report an error on the site for admin to change (registered user only)
 - Search for a bird by species (registered user only)
 - Add a bird to the users list of seen birds (registered user only)
 - See a list of all birds the user has seen (registered user only)